“If you want to make good use of your time, you’ve got to know what’s most important and then give it all you’ve got.” – Lee Iacocca

-It might seem like being tactful and accomplished by multitasking, but it is the other way round.
+It might appear being tactful and accomplished by multitasking, but it is the other way round.
 Splitting your attention to more than one task at a time will divert your focus and deteriorate the quality of your work.

 - Be it completing their homework, reading a textbook, practicing mathematics, or preparing for the next day test, they should pay attention to the task, which is at the topmost priority on their list.

 Working or focusing on one particular topic for too long is likely to cause students’ minds to lose concentration and wander more.
 Tiny breaks between the tasks is a good way to give your child some time to get recharged and come back focused.

 Depending upon your child’s attention span, decide a break time for them, and allow them to relax.
 For example, for every 45 minutes of school work, let your child take a short break of 10-15 minutes to recharge.